Ann-Helén Laestadius: Biography

 In 2007, she published her first children's novel, Sms från Soppero (Sms from Soppero).
 It was followed by five others.
-Her Tio óver ett (Ten Past One) won the August Prize for Swedish children's literature in 2016.
+Her Tio över ett (Ten Past One) won the August Prize for Swedish children's literature in 2016.
 The jury commented: “It is about the collective grief of a changing community, about civil society and local politics, and about love and friendship.
 In energetic prose, Laestadius intertwines place, politics and psychology.”
 She was also awarded the Norrland Literature Prize (Norrlands litteraturpris) for the same work in 2017.